 Waltham St. Lawrence Silver Band is a traditional British brass band with its home in the heart of the Berkshire countryside between Reading and Maidenhead.
-It has been making music at local events for over 130 years.
+It has been making music at local events for over 135 years.
 Though it has participated in many contests in its time, today it is a non-contesting band.
 Membership is open to anyone who wants to develop their musical skills and entertain the public.
 See the Rehearsals page for details of when and where we practise.
-The band's current committee and officers are listed in the report on the 2019 AGM.
+The band's current committee and officers are listed on the People page.
 Our Musical Director, Steve Block, took up his post at the beginning of 2018.

-The band supports itself through engagement fees and fundraising efforts such as the Draw Club, and also benefits from donations and generaous sponsorship by removals company Bishop's Move.
-The band also helps other charitable ventures.
-It has provided an annual dinner for local pensioners (along with musical entertainment) since 1957, and proceeds from many concerts are shared with local charities.
+The band supports itself through engagement fees and fundraising efforts such as the Draw Club.
+It also helps other charitable ventures, and has provided an annual meal for local pensioners (along with musical entertainment) since 1957.
+Proceeds from many concerts are shared with local charities.

 The band has a long-standing exchange arrangement with the German concert band Musikverein Friesheim (MVF), based near Cologne.
 Our latest visit there was in June 2017, while MVF's last visit to the UK was in June 2019, when events included a joint concert on Windsor Alexandra Gardens bandstand, a quiz night and a barn dance.